A-meerdervan/pauseai/src/posts/risks.md

 Writers are [striking](https://www.newscientist.com/article/2373382-why-use-of-ai-is-a-major-sticking-point-in-the-ongoing-writers-strike/).
 GPT-4 has passed the bar exam, can write excellent written content, and can write code (again, trained on often copyrighted materials).
 The people who own these AI systems will be able to capitalize on them, but the people who lose their jobs to them will not.
 The way we distribute wealth in our society is not prepared for this.
+We ask governments to create plans on how to deal with all of this and how AI generated wealth will be distributed.

 ## Computer viruses and hacks